alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

 ## Running the pipeline
-- The python script to generate the ECG images requires two mandatory parameters; input directory with the ECG time-series data (in [PhysioNet's WFDB](https://www.physionet.org/content/wfdb/) format) and output directory to store the synthetic ECG images.
+- The python script to generate the ECG images requires two mandatory parameters: the path to the input directory with the ECG time-series data and its header file (in [PhysioNet's WFDB](https://www.physionet.org/content/wfdb/) format) and the path to the output directory to store the synthetic ECG images.
 Here is an example case of running the python script with only the mandatory arguments:

      ```bash
      python gen_ecg_images_from_data_batch.py -i <path_to_input_directory> -o <path_to_output_directory> -se 10
      ```

-- The `gen_ecg_images_from_data_batch.py` script generates the following outputs at every iteration:
+- The `gen_ecg_images_from_data_batch.py` script produces the following outputs in each iteration:

-     * **Synthetic Image:** The pipeline will generate the images with ECG signals from all the leads along with gridlines and the name of the ECG lead.
+    * **Synthetic ECG image:** Includes ECG signals from all leads, gridlines, and the name of each ECG lead.
-     * **Text and lead bounding box (Optional)**  A csv file with the size of grid size of xgrid and ygrid, the start and end pixel values for each lead for each generated image.
+    * **Text and lead bounding box (optional):** A CSV file detailing the grid size (`xgrid` and `ygrid`), along with the start and end pixel values for each lead in every generated image.
+This information can be used as ground truth for training machine learning and deep learning models.

-     ### Synthetic Images generated with PTB XL dataset
+- Below are sample synthetic ECG images generated from sample records of the [PhysioNet PTB-XL](https://physionet.org/content/ptb-xl/) dataset.

      |                           |                             |
      | ----------------------------------- | ----------------------------------- |
      | ![Sythentic ECG image](SampleData/PTB_XL_op/00001_lr-0.png) | ![GT Image](SampleData/PTB_XL_op/00003_lr-0.png) |

 ## Generating distortionless ECG
-The basic mode of the tool generates ECG images without any distortions.
-The flags that can be set in this mode are as follows:
+The basic mode of the tool creates ECG images without distortions.
+The mode of operation and generated outputs can be configured using these command-line flags:

-- `-se`: Seed controlling all the random parameters; type: int, required: True
+- `-se`: Seed controlling all the random parameters; type: int
 - `-r`: Resolution with default being 200; type: int
 - `--pad_inches`: Padding of white border along the image with default padding of 0 inches; type: int
 - `--num_columns` : Number of columns of the ECG leads with default being -1; type: int
-- `--full_mode`: Chooses which lead to add at the bottom of the paper ECG as a long full lead strip; default: `'II'`; type: str
+- `--full_mode`: Sets the lead to add at the bottom of the paper ECG as a long strip obtained from the WFDB record's `.hea` header file; default: `'II'`; type: str
-- `--num_images`: Add how many ECG images you want to generate; default: all files in the input directory; type: int
+- `--num_images`: Number of ECG images to be generated; default: all files in the input directory; type: int
 - `--random_resolution`: Generate random resolutions of images; default: False
 - `--random_padding`: Generate random padding widths on images; default: False
-- `--random_dc`: Add calibration pulse to a random set of images controlled by this parameter; type: Float, default: 0.
+- `--random_dc`: Add ECG calibration pulse to a random number of generated images.
+The parameter is the probability of the images having the calibration pulse; type: Float, default: 0 (no calibration pulse).
+Set to 1 to add the pulse to all images.
 Make sure that `--random_dc` $\in$ [0, 1].
-- `--random_grid_present`: Add grid to random set of images controlled by this parameter; type: Float, default: 1.
+- `--random_grid_present`: Probability of the generated images having the ECG paper grid; type: Float, default: 1 (adds the grid to all images).
 Make sure that `--random_grid_present` $\in$ [0, 1].
+When 0, the images do not have the background grid.
-- `--random_print`: Add printed text to a random set of images controlled by this parameter; type: Float, default: 0.
+- `--random_print`: Probability of adding printed text to a random set of images; type: Float, default: 0 (no text added).
 Make sure that `--random_print` $\in$ [0, 1].
-- `--random_bw`: Make random set of images black and white controlled by this parameter; type: Float, default: 0.
+- `--random_bw`: Make random set of images black and white controlled by this parameter; type: Float, default: 0 (generates colored ECG).
 Make sure that `--random_bw` $\in$ [0, 1].
 - `--deterministic_lead`: Add lead names to all generated images; default: True
 - `--store_text_bouding_box`: Store bounding box coordinates for the lead names in a text file in the folder output_directory/text_bouding_box; default: False.
 - `--bbox`:  Store bounding box coordinates for every individual ECG lead signal in a text file in the folder output_directory/lead_bouding_box; default: False.
 - `store_config`: Store config information for each image in a json file, Refer to template.json for the template json file.
 Default: False.
 The json file has following attributes:
-     - `x_grid`: Number of pixels per 0.2 seconds of the grid on the image.
+     - `x_grid`: Number of pixels per 200ms of the grid on the image.
      - `y_grid`: Number of pixels per 0.5mV of the grid on the image.
      - `text_bounding_box_file`: Path to the bounding boxes for the lead names if the `store_text_bouding_box` is True else ''
      - `lead_bounding_box_file`: Path to the bounding boxes for the ECG leads if the `bbox` is True else ''.

-     Example:
+     **Example:**
      ```bash
      python gen_ecg_images_from_data_batch.py -i <path_to_input_directory> -o <path_to_output_directory> -se 10 --store_text_bouding_box --bbox --random_print 0.8 --random_dc 0.5
      ```

-     ### Synthetic Images generated with PTB XL dataset
+     - Below are sample synthetic ECG images generated from sample records of the [PhysioNet PTB-XL](https://physionet.org/content/ptb-xl/) dataset using the script above.

      |                           |                             |
      | ----------------------------------- | ----------------------------------- |